 What all this amounts to, in respect of honour, is that there can be no suprapersonal 'code of honour' or 'code/theory of ethics' - written or oral - which an individual seeks to uphold and live by, since honour in Myatt's philosophy is not an ideal to be followed or aspired to.
-A person thus does what is honourable - in the "immediacy of the personal, living, moment" - because it is their nature, a wordless part of their way of life, to do so; to behave in such a manner that there is, in such a moment, a natural balancing of Life itself, since the personal virtue of honour is appreciation of the numinous; of how to live, to behave, as empathy intimates we can or should in order to avoid committing the folly, the error, of $\mathring{\nu}\beta \rho \iota \varsigma$ [hubris], in order not to cause suffering, and in order to re-present, to acquire, $\mathring{\alpha}\rho\mu o\nu \acute{\eta}$ [balance, harmony]." {7}
+A person thus does what is honourable - in the "immediacy of the personal, living, moment" - because it is their nature, a wordless part of their way of life, to do so; to behave in such a manner that there is, in such a moment, a natural balancing of Life itself, since the personal virtue of honour is

+"a practical, a living, manifestation of our understanding and appreciation of the numinous; of how to live, to behave, as empathy intimates we can or should in order to avoid committing the folly, the error, of ὕβρις [hubris], in order not to cause suffering, and in order to re-present, to acquire, ἀρμονίη [balance, harmony]." {7}